How do I hire a Family Law Attorney?

 Can I afford a Family Law Attorney?

-Affordability.
 Not having a family law attorney may actually cost you more.
 What is at stake?
 Should you not address all issues in your case, you may end-up hiring a family law attorney who will now charge you to review your case and possibly be required to file amendments to your case.
 Also, you may be able to claim legal fees in a civil case and actually save yourself some money by hiring a family law attorney.

 What difficulties will I encounter at trial?

-Presenting evidence Lawyers know how to challenge (and sometimes suppress) evidence.
+Lawyers know how to challenge (and sometimes suppress) evidence.
 You may not even know that a key piece of evidence against you was improperly obtained or that the testimony of a witness contradicts an earlier statement.

-Expert testimony.
+Will you need an expert witness?
 Because you don’t know any expert witnesses or private detectives, you will have difficulty locating and retaining an expert.
 Attorneys depend on an extended network of professionals to help their clients’ cases.
 Most non-attorneys do not personally know the types of professionals who can help with discovery or challenge evidence or testimony by the opposing party.

 Can I file my own court documents?

-Filing court documents.
 Attorneys understand how to properly file court documents and handle other legal procedures.
 If you’re not an attorney, you may struggle with the deadlines and protocol for properly filling out and filing certain legal documents.
 One late or incorrect filing could derail your case, delay a given legal procedure or worse – have the case thrown out altogether (and not in your favor).

 Do I need to file first or should I wait?

 You decision whether or not to file first depends on what issues need to be addressed in your case.
-When you file as a petitioner you have the advantage of “controlling” the case; filing for a default.
+When you file as a petitioner you have the advantage of “controlling” the case; most importantly, filing for a default.
 When you file as a respondent you can challenge the petitioner’s allegations who has the burden of proof.
 An attorney who understands the law will be best situated to explain your options and can help you avoid potentially severe pitfalls even before you file or respond to an action.

 Can I settle my case out of court?